 California Waterfowl has established (1) Hunting Heritage, (2) Waterfowl and Wetlands and (3) Public Policy and Government Affairs as its core action areas.
 Each program area incorporates various aspects of public policy, waterfowl management, habitat enhancement, and education.

 Hunting Heritage efforts focus on both hunting protection and promotion with an emphasis on youth education.
-Waterfowl and Wetlands efforts focus on supporting sustainable populations of waterfowl; the Mallard Legacy Program, Pintail Program, California Wood Duck Program, and Goose Program deliver the full range of habitat requirements for all waterfowl and more than 200 other species of wildlife.
+Waterfowl and Wetlands efforts focus on supporting sustainable populations of waterfowl; the Mallard Legacy Program, Pintail Program and California Wood Duck Program deliver the full range of habitat requirements for all waterfowl and more than 200 other species of wildlife.

 Legislative Affairs and Public Policy efforts focus on political and regulatory issues affecting waterfowl conservation and hunting, including state and federal legislation, hunting seasons and bag limits, public hunt programs, waterfowl habitat programs funding and wetland water issues.